Canada’s protests settle down, but could echo in politics - The Boston Globe

 Truckers ignored warnings that they were risking arrest and could have their rigs seized and bank accounts frozen under the new emergency powers invoked by Trudeau.
 The truckers, parked on the streets in and around Parliament, blared their horns in defiance of a court injunction against honking, issued after residents said the constant noise was making the neighborhood unlivable.

-“It’s high time that these illegal and dangerous activities stop,” Trudeau declared in Parliament a few days ago, speaking just a few hundred meters from the protests.
+“It’s high time that these illegal and dangerous activities stop,” Trudeau declared in Parliament a few days ago, speaking near the site of the protests.

-On Friday, authorities launched the largest police operation in Canadian history, arresting a string of Ottawa protesters and increasing that pressure on Saturday.
-Eventually, police arrested at least 170 people and towed away dozens of vehicles.
+On Friday, authorities launched the largest police operation in Canadian history, arresting a string of Ottawa protesters and increasing that pressure on Saturday until the streets in front of Parliament were clear.
+Eventually, police arrested at least 191 people and towed away 79 vehicles.
 Many protesters retreated as the pressure increased.

-The Ottawa protests - the movement’s last major stronghold - appeared to be largely over by Saturday evening, though some protesters warned they were only regrouping.
+The Ottawa protests — the movement’s last major stronghold — appeared to be largely over by Sunday.
+Fencing and police checkpoints remained.

 Advertisement